mEyob/load-balancing-5G-hetnet/README.md

 Macro cell input parameters: Idle power, busy power, service rates for its own users (blue black in the above figure) and users offloaded from small cells (green).
 Small cell input parameters: Idle, busy, setup, and sleep power consumption values.
 Service rate, setup time (time it takes to start the small cell from a sleep state), and idle timer.
+The number of small cells can also be arbitrarily set.

 ## Outputs
 The outputs are: mean response time and mean power consumption under the optimized policy.

-## How to run simulator
+## How to run the simulator
+To run the simulator in a supercomputing environment as a batch job, see the help screen of the [automated-runs.py](simulator/automated-runs.py) by executing ./automated-runs.py -h on the commandline.